sampatkalyan/ExpressDelivery/README.md

 ---

-This project is developed and maintained by [Your Name].
-For questions or inquiries, please contact [Your Email].
+This project is developed and maintained by Andavarapu Sampat Kalyan.
+For questions or inquiries, please contact sampatkalyana@gmail.com.

 **Disclaimer:** This repository is provided as a sample project and may not have complete functionality or security features.
 It's important to review and implement security best practices before deploying a system to a production environment.